thooba04/GoSolo/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- Flutter and firebase(didnt get enough time to connect)
+- Flutter and firebase(didn't get enough time to connect)

 For Hardware:
 ios and android